 - single message transform (SMT)¶

-- A transformation or operation applied in realtime on an individual message that changes the values, keys, or headers of a message before being sent to a sink connector or after being read from a source connector.
+- A single message transform (SMT) is a transformation or operation applied in realtime on an individual message that changes the values, keys, or headers of a message before being sent to a sink connector or after being read from a source connector.
 SMTs are convenient for inserting fields, masking information, event routing, and other minor data adjustments.